csharp-fluentftp

 How to Use FTP from C# with FTP Fluent

-FluentFTP is an open-source .NET library that allows us to interact with FTP servers easily and efficiently from an application in C#.
+FluentFTP is an open-source library for .NET that allows us to interact with FTP servers easily and efficiently from a C# application.

 FluentFTP supports a wide variety of common operations such as uploading and downloading files, creating and deleting directories, hash verification, among many others.
-In general, it has any operation you might need in terms of FTP.
+In general, it has any operation you might need regarding FTP.

-It also has a lot of options that we can use to customize its behavior to the needs of our project.
-Finally, it also has a built-in error control system that helps us manage potential errors during communication.
+Furthermore, it has a lot of options that we can use to customize its behavior to our project’s needs.
+Finally, it also features an integrated error control system that helps us manage potential errors during communication.

 How to Use FluentFTP